OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 Integer characterId = 56; // Integer | An EVE character ID
-String datasource = "tranquility"; // String | The server name you would like data from List<Long> labels = Arrays.asList(56L); // List<Long> | Fetch only mails that match one or more of the given labels Integer lastMailId = 56; // Integer | List only mail with an ID lower than the given ID, if present String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent
+String datasource = "tranquility"; // String | The server name you would like data from List<Long> labels = Arrays.asList(56L); // List<Long> | Fetch only mails that match one or more of the given labels Long lastMailId = 789L; // Long | List only mail with an ID lower than the given ID, if present String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent